Blancco Technology Group: Blancco

 Blancco Oy (Blancco Ltd) is an international data security company that specializes in data erasure and computer reuse for corporations, governments and computer remarketing companies.
 Founded and headquartered in Joensuu, Finland, the company operates from offices across Europe, North America, Asia, and Australasia.
 Blancco is a wholly-owned subsidiary of Blancco Technology Group.

 Blancco's data wiping products scale from a single, reusable PC tools to software for mass storage environments and data centers.

-Partnerships

-Blancco Technology Group (BLTG) partners with multiple resellers and distributors, including IT asset disposition vendors, mobile services and recycling providers, data centers and cloud storage providers.